This post was updated February 2020 to update its resources.

-Carrying stuff in your arms is tough.
-And by carrying I don’t mean picking up heavy stuff 5-20 times in a row, but sustained, long-duration carrying.
+Carrying stuff in your arms can be tough.
+And by carrying I don’t mean picking up heavy stuff 5 to 20 times in a row, but sustained, long-duration carrying.
 Think carrying your kid for a few miles.

 I’ve posted before on adjusting certain body parts (like your ribs or shoulders) if a part is ailing you after lots of holding, but this post is about the wrist pain that can sometimes come with carrying stuff.
-For this example, I'm using what I carry most often (my kids), but you can apply this info to many other things, so even if you don’t have or carry kids, you’ll find some iota here that you can apply to other ways you repetitively load your body.)
+For this example, I'm using what I carry most often (my kids), but you can apply this info to many other things, so even if you don’t have or carry kids, you can apply the principle to what you carry most often.

-As you probably know, the body’s basic program is to expend as little energy as possible.
+The body has this basic instinct to expend as little energy as possible.
 This means you come with a huge bag of tricks that allows you to do an activity utilizing as much passive force as possible.
 Which means that it's easy to carry stuff using as little work as possible.
 After all, WHY WOULD YOU WANT TO USE MORE MUSCLE TO CARRY SOMETHING?
-Well, there lies the rub.
-When you’re applying a load to the body and not generating a force, the work is done by other tissues, like your ligaments.
+That's the rub.
+When you assume a load and have ways of avoiding muscular work, the work is done by other tissues, like your ligaments.
 Ligaments don't respond to loads by getting stronger in the way muscle can.
 Rather, many less-work ways of carrying a load can actually decrease the integrity of a tissue.

-In the case of wrists, it goes like this: You’re holding your kid in your arms, but by holding one hand with the other, the arms muscles work less and more work is done by the sling-like structure you’ve created.
+In the case of wrists, it goes like this: You’re holding your kid in your arms, but by grasping your wrist with the opposite hand, the arms' muscles relax and the load is held by the sling-like structure you’ve created.
 You've got one hand's muscles working to grasp, but the ligaments of the wrist you're holding and that arm's elbow and shoulder are also all under tension.

-Can you feel how much tension (pulling one end of something away from the other) you’ve created at the wrist?
+Try holding this way to feel how much tension (pulling one end of something away from the other) is created at the wrist.

-Want to see how much of the work you’ve given to deforming tissue?
-Stop holding your wrist and either hold with one arm or with two, non-connecting arms.
+To see how much of the arm's muscular work you’ve given to the ligaments, stop holding your wrist and either hold with one or two, non-connecting arms.

-Boom.
-See what the full load feels like?
-That’s how much more muscular force could be going into the equation.
+See what the full load feels like to your arms?
+This is how much more upper body work could be going into carrying the load.
 (And if you thought it was easy to get these photos, YOU WERE WRONG.
-I wish I had a video of the 23 second wrestling match that ensued.
+I wish I had a video of the 23-second wrestling match that ensued.
 I lost, in case you were wondering.)

-If you have a sore wrist, my first suggestion would be to stop pulling on it so much.
+If you have a sore wrist exacerbated by carrying, my first suggestion is to stop pulling on it so much.
 Let your arms, slowly, adapt to doing more work.
 To transition slowly, you’ll need to find a way to give your arm muscles a break.
 To assist yourself as you build strength, vary your carry in any of these ways:

-1. Find a slightly different part of the arms to hold on to.
+1. Find a different part of the arms to hold on to.

-3. Teach your kids to hold on to you (NO FREELOADING!).
+3. Teach your kids to hold on to you.